 Research Interests: Tony’s research interests are in equilibrium statistical mechanics in general, and more particularly in discrete models of phase transitions.
 As these are often equivalent to a combinatorial problem, he is equally interested in the relevant combinatorics, and the connection between the two.
 Additionally, he is regularly looking for new ways to count the underlying graphs efficiently leading to a study of algorithmic complexity.

-Jan is the Director of MATRIX and Head of the School of Mathematics and Statistics at the University of Melbourne and was the inaugural Chair of the Australia and New Zealand Association for Mathematical Physics.
+Jan is the Director of MATRIX.
+He is a former Head of the School of Mathematics and Statistics at The University of Melbourne and was the inaugural Chair of the Australia and New Zealand Association for Mathematical Physics.
 Jan is Chief Investigator of the ARC Centre of Excellence for Mathematical and Statistical Frontiers.

 Research Interests: Jan’s main research areas are mathematical physics, statistical mechanics, interacting particle systems, solvable lattice models, representation theory and multivariable polynomials.
 He also studies applications of stochastic particle systems to real world traffic modelling.